...

 Jason Flowers

 Hello all.
 Welcome to Jason's Video Games Source!
-JVGS is a independent art and entertainment video game website linked to my decade old plus Youtube channel(s) featuring tens of thousands gameplay videos made entirely by yours' truly.
+JVGS is a independent art and entertainment video game website linked to my decade old verified Youtube channel featuring tens of thousands gameplay videos made entirely by yours' truly.
 I created jasonsvideogamessource.com in 2022 due to Youtube demonetizing my largest gaming channel after nine years of work.
 It's remonetized now if you care.
+Becoming a member of JVGS (it's free) has it's benefits.
+The site performs better for members as a whole.
+As a member, you can use the Game Database tool.
+Participate on the message-boards.
+The top carrousel on the static page is clickable for members.
+Also, all of my gameplay gallery feeds are instantly updated.
+Guests have to wait days or weeks to see fresh gameplay videos in my galleries.
+So yeah, the site is a better experience for members.
+No pressure.
 As a lifelong gaming enthusiast I felt it was time to start my own gaming website.
 Feel free to spread JVGS's content around the net in video game communities where allowed.
 I am NOT a video game journalist.
 Furthermore, JVGS has never been sponsored by any corporation.
 I run my own Google Adsense and Amazon affiliate links via my personal accounts here.
 This site isn't going anywhere.
 Sign up via your social login account.
 It's free.
 I'll never grift people on my website.
 Thank you for visiting JVGS - Jason